Nicolas-Rutter-Meira/jogo-pong/README.md

-# jogo-pong
+# pongtwo
-jogo de computador
+Jogo pong no JavaScript